weavora/wunit/Process/README.md

     print $process->getOutput();

-You can think that this is easy to achieve with plain PHP but it's not especially if you want to take care of the subtle differences between the different platforms.
+You can think that it is easy to achieve with plain PHP but it's not really if you want to take care of the subtle differences between the platforms.

 And if you want to be able to get some feedback in real-time, just pass an anonymous function to the ``run()`` method and you will get the output buffer